‘Little People, Big World’ Couples Share Their Love Stories On Valentine’s Day

-The stars of the hit reality TV series Little People, Big World are celebrating Valentine’s Day by telling a little something about themselves, particularly their respective love stories.
-Tori and Audrey Roloff, each shared a shortened version of their respective love story through the Beating 50 Percent website.
+The stars of the hit reality TV series, Little People, Big World, are celebrating Valentine’s Day by telling a little something about themselves, particularly their respective love stories.
+Tori and Audrey Roloff each shared a shortened version of their respective love stories through the Beating 50 Percent website.

-According to her three-sentence love story, Audrey first met Jeremy me after their “good friends” set them up on a blind date back when they were still freshmen in college.
+According to her three-sentence love story, Audrey first met Jeremy after their “good friends” set them up on a blind date back when they were still freshmen in college.
 The two were apparently on the way to church when they met for the first time.
-Audrey and Jeremy became close friends after that but it wasn’t after two years before the two became a couple.
+Audrey and Jeremy became close friends after that, but it took two years before they became a couple.

 “He was patiently persistent, I was stubborn and guarded,” Audrey said.”After two years of friendship, he said ‘will you be mine’ up on the railroad tracks.”

-Since then, Audrey and Jeremy would exchange typewritten letters.
+Audrey and Jeremy exchanged typewritten letters.
 Their long distance relationship lasted for three years until their “unbreakable covenant” took place.
 After getting married in 2014, Audrey and Jeremy have since “continued to grow in oneness.”

 ????
 JOIN US TODAY!!!!
 Every Valentine's Day we invite you all to post a photo of you and your Valentine and share your love story in 3 sentences in the caption using the hashtag #3sentencelovestory ????
 Doing this will also enter you in an epic giveaway (see details on @beating50)????
 Help us flood the internet with beautiful real love stories????????
 Here is my 3 sentence love story: We were freshman in college when our good friends set up on a blind date before church, and from that day forward he was patiently persistent, I was stubborn and guarded.
 After a two year friendship ???? he said "will you be mine" up on the railroad tracks, and that's when we began 3-years of writing each other letters on our type writers while we endured a long distance relationship.
 Our long-distance relationship ended in an unbreakable covenant on September 20th 2014, and since then we have continued to grow in oneness, Godliness, and more in love… always more.
 Don't forget to tag #3sentencelovestory #beating50percent and @beating50 to be entered!